 Preliminary requirements for ExCB assessment of Ex service facilities

-As a pre-requisite, it shall be established that the Service Facility satisfies the requirements of IEC 60079-17 in terms of adequate facilities, equipment and personnel to perform the scope of work to be covered by the IECEx Certified Service Facility Certificate.
+As a pre-requisite, it shall be established that the Ex Service Facility satisfies the requirements of IEC 60079-14 and IEC 60079-17 in terms of adequate facilities, equipment and personnel to perform the scope of work to be covered by the IECEx Certified Service Facility Certificate.

 Preliminary visit (optional)

-Prior to an on-site assessment, a preliminary visit may be conducted by the ExCB, where requested by the Applicant Service Facility.
+Prior to an on-site assessment at the location(s) where the Certified Service Facility manages their service activities, a preliminary visit may be conducted by the ExCB, where requested by the Applicant Service Facility.
 This preliminary visit may also serve as a “gap analysis”.
 Such activity is usually conducted on a fee for service basis.

 ExCB auditor expertise

-The ExCB’s audit shall be performed by person or persons that have an expertise comparable to the scope of application of the Service Facility, including quality management systems.
+The ExCB’s audit of the location(s) where the Certified Service Facility manages their service activities shall be performed by person or persons that have an expertise comparable to the scope of application of the Service Facility, including quality management systems.

 On-site assessment

-The on-site assessment will be conducted by an ExCB to verify compliance with IEC 60079-17 and the IECEx Scheme requirements, e.g. this OD 314-4.
+The on-site assessment at the location(s) where the Certified Service Facility manages their service activities will be conducted by an ExCB to verify compliance with IEC 60079-14 and IEC 60079-17 and the IECEx Scheme requirements, e.g. this IECEx OD 314-4.
 In addition to the general requirements of the IECEx Scheme, the IECEx Service Facility Certificate will be issued subject to the conditions specified on the rules governing this Scheme and on the basis of satisfactory assessment by the ExCB.

-Refer to Operational Document OD 313-4 for further details.
+Refer to Operational Document IECEx OD 313-4 for further details.

 Process assessment by ExCBs